drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/03-rss-feeds.md

 - Default to full-content feeds for an engineering blog; readers use RSS for offline and typography reasons.
 - Add `{% raw %}{% feed_meta %}{% endraw %}` to your `<head>` so autodiscovery works in RSS readers and browsers.
 - Per-collection feeds let readers subscribe to just one kind of content if your blog has more than one.
-- Don't change post URLs after publishing - every subscriber's reader will treat re-IDed entries as new.
+- Don't change post URLs after publishing - every subscriber's reader will treat re-assigned IDs as new entries.

 Next, **Privacy-friendly analytics (Plausible, Umami, or GoatCounter)** - measure what matters on a blog without inheriting cookie banners or surveillance.